PGDE Secondary (Business Education)

-The expected class size for this PGDE will be up to approximately 20 students.
+The expected class size for this PGDE will be approximately 20 students.

-- Reflective and Critical Practice (Placement modules) (40 credits): This module has a particular focus on professional values and the roles and responsibilities required of a teacher in relation to the new 2021 GTCS Standards (SPR).
-This Module is Assessed by observation of teaching practice in Schools at SCQF Level 10.
+- Reflective and Critical Practice (Placement modules) (40 credits): This module has a particular focus on professional values and the roles and responsibilities required of a teacher in relation to the 2021 GTCS Standards (SPR).
+This module is assessed by observation of teaching practice in Schools at SCQF Level 10.

 - Education: Theory, Practice & Research (1) (20 credits): This module will develop your critical and reflective skills in the context of classroom-based research and enquiry through building a literature review as a focus for your practice-based research.

-- Education: Theory, Practice & Research (2) (20 credits): This module will develop your critical and reflective skills in the context of classroom-based research and professional enquiry through enabling you to engage with the ethical process in conducting your practice-based research.
+- Education: Theory, Practice & Research (2) (20 credits): This module will develop your skills in conducting classroom research.
+You will create a research plan for classroom research and present this to a live audience.

-The modules listed are correct at time of posting (October 2022) but may be subject to change.
+NB The modules listed are correct at time of posting (October 2023) but may be subject to change.
 In the event that modules change, QMU will seek to use reasonable endeavours to ensure that there is no detrimental impact on students.

 Careers and working as a teacher

 Scottish students are guaranteed a job for one year in a Scottish school following graduation as part of the GTCS Teacher Induction Scheme.
 After graduating, candidates register with the GTCS for provisional registration and on successful completion of a probationary teaching year will be awarded full registration.

 When a person successfully completes a teacher education programme at a Scottish university they will receive a teaching qualification.
 By law they must register with the GTCS before they can be employed as a teacher in a Scottish local authority school.